tommyzakhoo/random-walk-part-1/README.md

   <img src="https://raw.githubusercontent.com/tommyzakhoo/random-walk/master/ratings.png", width="600">
 </p>

 It looks like recipe ratings tend to be high, with a median of 4.375.
 I am going to divide the ratings into two classes around the median: "bad" = strictly less thsn 4.375. "good" = equal to or greater than 4.375.
 I went through the ratings column and replaced all ratings that are "good" with a 1, and set the rest to 0.
+Roughly 54% of the recipes has a "1", which is a nice balance.

 The dataset that I am going to primarily work with, and has ratings binned into two class, can be found here: [recipes_data.csv](recipes_data.csv).

 Note that during the [previous project](https://github.com/tommyzakhoo/epicurious-part-1), in addition to being cleaned of possible errors, the data had columns "fat", "Portland", "non-alcoholic", "brunch" removed to avoid multicollinearity.

-Note: at the time of writing, Epicurious' rating system appears to have been changed.
+Also, at the time of writing, Epicurious' rating system appears to have been changed.
 Ratings seems to only range from 0 to 4.
 More details on the source of this dataset can be found in a [previous project](https://github.com/tommyzakhoo/epicurious-part-1).

 ## Decision Tree